+The Piora Oscillation started with barren, threatening years or decades - colder, darker and more stormy.
+People worked hard to survive.
+There might have been years of famine and food shortage.
+Piora had big effects on the landscape and on people's lives.
 Wood was felled for firewood and construction, and newly-cleared spaces were used for grazing and growing.
-This was a matter of composting, drainage and clearing rocks from fields - capital investment and hard labour, much of it done collectively.
+This was a matter of mastering composting, drainage and rock clearance - capital investment and hard labour, much of it done collectively.

-This involved a shift of cultural attitude.
+This stimulated a shift of cultural attitude.
 Once woodland is cleared and land is tamed, it becomes 'our space'.
 People's attitudes change subtly.
 Instead of feeling like subjects of nature in its vastness they felt a little more like owners and masters of their world.
 This was a critical shift of outlook, taking place in Britain in the mid-2000s BCE.

 The megalithic period ends

-Arguably this long post-Piora period could be divided into four chapters:
+So this long post-Piora period could be divided into four chapters: